 - Check the box corresponding to the Baobab package.

 The tool is now available in the Main menu:

 - Open the software by clicking on System Tools > Disk Usage Analyzer.

 - Select the folder to scan (probably /, so the second one).

-- The software will scan your SD card and display the results like this:
+- The software will scan your SD card and display the results with a chart like this:

 - On the left, you can see a list of the folders in the selected path (/ in my example).

-For each folder you have the total size in the second column.
-And you can click on the left arrow to browse inside each folder with the same display.
+For each folder, you have the total size in the second column.
+And you can click on the left arrow to browse inside each folder and see the details.

 - On the right, there is a graphical visualization of the SD card usage.